rparree/activemq-demos/websockets/README.md

 <transportConnector name="ws" uri="ws://0.0.0.0:61614?maximumConnections=1000&amp;wireFormat.maxFrameSize=104857600"/>
 ```

+Also make sure you have a http server installed.
+Easiest is to use the [http-server](https://www.npmjs.org/package/http-server) available from npm.

 ## Use the demo

 Serve the pages off the same computer as where ActiveMQ is running.
 Then click the connect button.
 IF connection is